mixolydianmel/tasque/README.md

 + Help panel
 + vim-like commands and command syntax
 + Color
-+ Persistence of boards, lists, and tiles through a file-storage solution

 As the project's development continues, more features will be added to this list.
 Eventually the project should be quite extensive.
 Any suggestions are welcome!